paullockaby/enphase-proxy/README.md

 poetry run python3 -m enphase_proxy
 ```

-Still assuming that your environment is configured, an alternative way to run this is with `gunicorn`, like this:
+Still assuming that your environment is configured, an alternative way to run this is with `hypercorn`, like this:

 ```
+cd src/
-poetry run gunicorn \
+poetry run hypercorn \
-    --chdir=src \
-    --worker-class=uvicorn.workers.UvicornWorker \
     --bind=127.0.0.1:8080 \
+    --access-logfile=- \
+    --error-logfile=- \
-    --log-config=configurations/logging.conf \
+    --worker-class=uvloop \
     enphase_proxy.asgi:app
 ```